 Based on public comments and feedback during the Conceptual Design stage, the preferred alternative provides a shared-use (bicycle and pedestrian) path on the south side of the roadway, and a sidewalk along the north side of the road.

-Once the revised plans are completed, another public meeting will be held to present the changes and then the revised Preliminary Design plans will be submitted to the DOT for review and approval.
+Once the revised plans are completed, individual land owners will be contacted where changes were made to address their concerns, and then the revised Preliminary Design plans will be submitted to the DOT for review and approval.